opendistro/for-elasticsearch-docs/docs/install/docker.md

 # Docker image

-You can pull the ODE Docker image just like any other image:
+You can pull the Open Distro for Elasticsearch (ODE) Docker image just like any other image:

 ```bash
 docker pull <registry>/<organization>/opendistroforelasticsearch:<image-version>
 ```

+ODE images use `centos:7` as the base image.

 ## Run the image